- Calendar and Schedules

 Schedule Planner is now available on PAWS to help students find class times that best fit into their busy schedules.
 Utilizing this system will allow students to schedule classes around work or other events such as practice.
 To find Schedule Planner, sign into PAWS, click on the Student menu, go to the Registration menu and look for the Schedule Planner link at the bottom of the items listed.
 You may register for your courses through the Schedule Planner during your enrollment period.
-For more information on using this tool, please go to http://www.eiu.edu/scheduleplanner/ or click here to view the printable directions.
+For information on how to use Schedule Planner, please click here.

 To Drop or Withdraw from a Course

 There is a difference between “dropping” a course and “withdrawing” from a course.
 A drop occurs either prior to the start date of the class or by a specific deadline early in the term.
-(See the academic calendar here for deadlines.)
-Students are not responsible for payment of hours for a dropped course.
+(See the academic calendar here or the Course Drop Date link mentioned above for deadlines.)
+Tuition and fee charges are reversed for a dropped course.
 Withdrawal occurs after the drop deadline and students are held responsible for payment of the hours even though they are no longer enrolled in the class.

-Please note: If you have a university hold on your account, you must contact the Office of the Registrar for assistance to drop or withdraw from any courses.
+Please note: If you have a university hold on your account, please contact the Office of the Registrar for assistance to drop or withdraw from any courses.